Support The Crespogram

-He's right to point out that he does spend a lot of time as Mayor, but what he'd rather no one ask him about are the blank dates on his office calendars which point to the fact that he also spends considerable time practicing law.
+He's right to point out that he does spend a lot of time as Mayor, but what he'd rather no one ask him about are the which point to the fact that he also spends considerable time practicing law.

 The other part of this money issue is the way in which the language in the Charter has been rewritten that changes the way in which the mayor's salary will be calculated.
 Here is the actual language from the proposed changes to the City Charter.
 (Page 5.)

 Why create a Strong Mayor who is supposed to take over the responsibilities of the Chief Administrative Officer of the city, if the current Chief Administrative Officer is going to remain and continue doing the same job, and at the same salary?

 SUNSHINE LAW?
 WHAT SUNSHINE LAW?
 WE DON'T NEED NO SUNSHINE LAW HERE

 A third major change, and one with the potential to remove almost all of the deliberative and decision making by the city commission behind closed door is this new proposed language in the Charter.

 First, notice how the language specifies the specific amount of money - to the dollar - that each of the city commissioners will be paid: $58,200.

 Then notice how instead of having a similar specific amount for the Mayor, it states that in no event shall the "compensation" be "less than 75% of the compensation to the Miami-Dade County Mayor."